Enhancing Your Effectiveness

 Certificate, CAE, and CEU Credit

 This course is 1 of 8 required to earn the Certificate of Excellence in Nonprofit Leadership and Management.
-The certificate will be awarded upon successful completion of all 8 courses, and is jointly awarded by the Society for Nonprofits and Michigan State University's CARRS Department.
+The certificate will be awarded upon successful completion of all 8 courses, and is jointly awarded by the Society for Nonprofits and Michigan State University Extension.

 6 CAE credits and 0.6 CEU credits can be earned for this individual course.
 CEU credits are awarded by Michigan State University.

-You must select "Yes" under "CEU/CAE/Certificate Registration" below, pay the additional fee, and successfully complete the course(s) in order to qualify for the Certificate or CAE/CEU credits.
+You must successfully complete the course(s) in order to qualify for the Certificate or CAE/CEU credits.